 Computerized Tomography (CT)

 Computed tomography is commonly referred to as a CT scan.
 CT uses X-rays to produce pictures or images of inside the body.
 The CT machine moves an X-ray around the patient to produce multiple detailed images at different angles.
 CT provides greater detail of soft tissue such as organs or blood vessels than a traditional X-ray.
 CT can also be used for a tissue or fluid biopsy.
-Learn more about CT scans in the Johns Hopkins Health Library.
+Learn more about diagnostic CT scans in the Johns Hopkins Health Library.